DSKPutra/Complete-List-of-Web3-Job-Portal/README.md

-# Awesome Web3 Jobs 🚀
-🤩 Want to get job in WEB3 ? 💸
+🚀 Complete List of Web3 Job Portal by Dea Saka Kurnia Putra 🚀 🤩 Want to get job in Web3 ? 💸

 😃 If you're looking for job opportunities in the exciting and rapidly growing world of web3 and blockchain. 💫